ChrisKK04/game-website/README.md

 ```

 You can now use the website in the terminal with:

+(A fetch-to-load time measurement is also shown in the terminal).
 ```
 $ flask run                              # runs the website
 $ ctrl + c                               # closes the website